QSFT/Doradus/README.md

 expressions*, which can use *quantifiers*, *filters*, and *transitive* searches.
 DQL can be used in *object queries*, which return matching objects, and *aggregate queries*, which perform metric calculations on selected objects, optionally grouped with an arbitrary number of levels.
-Doradus Spider allows aggregate queries to persisted as *statistics* and refreshed in the background to provide fast REST API access.

 Both OLAP and Spider offer automatic data aging.